Actor Mohan Babu booked for allegedly assaulting journalist in Hyderabad

 Condemning the "attack," media personnel protested on Wednesday, demanding an apology from Mohan Babu.

+Reacting on the "attack" on the journalist, he termed it as unfortunate, adding "it was not intentional".

+Manoj, who separately met reporters, apologised to the mediapersons over the incident on behalf of his father and elder brother.

-Meanwhile, the actor was admitted to a hospital after complaining of illness.
+Meanwhile, Mohan Babu was admitted to a hospital after complaining of illness.

-In a related development, Mohan Babu and his two sons, Vishnu and Manoj, were served notices under Section 126 BNSS to appear before the Rachakonda Commissioner of Police on December 11 for a "probable breach of peace".

 The differences within Mohan Babu's family became public on December 9 after he lodged a police complaint, alleging that Manoj and his wife had "orchestrated" a plan to take possession of his Jalpally home through intimidation and force.

-However, Manoj reiterated on Wednesday that his fight was not for a "share of the property" but for "self-respect and the safety of his wife and children."
-He has already sought police protection for his family.
+However, Manoj reiterated that his fight was not for a "share of the property" but for "self-respect and the safety of his wife and children."
+He had already sought police protection for his family.

-Addressing reporters, Vishnu expressed hope that the family issues would be resolved amicably.

 Earlier, the police had booked Manoj and others based on Mohan Babu's complaint.